jhohertz/buri/README.md

 - Vagrant and Virtualbox installed
 - Ansible 1.6.10 installed
 - Vagrant host shell plugin installed, via:
+- An JDK installed (for use of keystore binary)
+- the sshpass executable is available

     vagrant plugin install vagrant-host-shell

+- Have Buri generate cassandra keys (will not overwrite existing keys)

+    ./buri keys_cassandra

 - Run from the buri checkout: